-"Global to Local and the Food Innovation Network are building on the business skills and experience of SeaTac and Tukwila residents," says Adam Taylor, Executive Director of Global to Local. " We are working to bring groups together across multiple sectors to collectively address long-standing problems, while recognizing that those solutions can and should be community driven."
+"Global to Local and the Food Innovation Network are building on the business skills and experience of SeaTac and Tukwila residents," says Adam Taylor, Executive Director of Global to Local.
+"We are working to bring groups together across multiple sectors to collectively address long-standing problems, while recognizing that those solutions can and should be community driven."

 "Communities of Opportunity says that instead of working alone in siloes, we must work together in cross sectors and concentrate our investments in the places with the most urgent needs and the greatest potential.
-We are focusing on community-driven efforts and catalyzing our systems and policies so that we drive resources to this 20 percent of our County, which actually benefits our entire County," says Kirsten Wysen, Project Manager at Public Health-Seattle and King County.
+We are focusing on community-driven efforts and catalyzing our systems and policies so that we drive resources to this 20 percent of our County, which actually

-The insights so far have been enlightening, and the teams will continue to learn more as they move from the design to implementation phases of the five-year fund-ing commitments to these sites.
+The insights so far have been enlightening, and the teams will continue to learn more as they move from the design to implementation phases of the five-year funding commitments to these sites.